 This handbook has been prepared to be a source of information for students and parents.
-This book reflects the policies of the Board of Education as well as regulations set by the State of Wisconsin and will be in effect during the 2023/24 school year unless preempted by law.
+This book reflects the policies of the Board of Education and regulations set by the State of Wisconsin and will be in effect during the 2023/24 school year unless preempted by law.

 The Family Handbook can be amended at any time at the discretion of the school district.
-If the district makes changes to the handbook during a school year, the principal will communicate those changes to parents and students.
+If the district changes the handbook during a school year, the principal will communicate those changes to parents and students.